QVLx-Labs/Slm_WebHostingFiles/README.md

 4. Termshark hotkey doesn't work since browsers reserve Ctrl + t for opening tabs.
 Invoke it from the shell instead
 5. gdb doesn't work on web or a container you grab.
 That's my bad I'll create an issue to provision that in -$t@$h
 6. The maps work but are a bit glitchy.
 In general refresh with the emulator will never be perfect
+7. Wikipedia search doesn't work.
+Ctrl + w is reserved by browsers.

 Please create issues if you find anything to add to this list or have a feature request